Welcome Aboard Friends!

 Before I started lecturing to groups about my vision loss, I had several friends who were completely unaware how bad my vision really was.
 This got me to thinking that unless you have outward visible indicators of a vision problem – like carrying a white cane, an eyepatch or the like, most people won’t realize that you have a vision problem.
 This comes to the point of communication.
 Asking for help and letting the others around you know that you do have a vision problem is important, but for many with limited vision, this can be embarrassing and a difficult topic to be open about.
 Getting up in front of hundreds of people to discuss how much you can and can’t see – and how it makes you feel quickly desensitizes you to the embarrassment of the topic.
 I assume however that many of my readers won’t be putting themselves into the situation I routinely subject myself to, so here on the blog I provide many tips on navigating the world mentally as well as physically with a visual impairment.

+As travel influencers, Fauna and I are always happy to work with new brands.
 If you would like to contact me, please email me at:

 I do a lot of public speaking on vision loss, working in the games industry and of course traveling with low vision.
 If you would like to book me, I don’t charge.
 I have lectured at Art Galleries, Retro Game Conferences, Highschools, Colleges, and even summer camps for blind and visually impaired children.
 I love to meet new people and share my story.
 If you have questions or would like to schedule a talk, email me at firstname.lastname@example.org